 The artist has been the recipient of a number of awards and grants including the REVEAL Indigenous Art Award from the The Hnatyshyn Foundation, the Lillian Vineberg Award in Painting and Drawing, The Newfoundland and Labrador Arts Council Visual Arts Grant, and a Canada Council for the Arts Visual Arts Grant.

 Igloliorte holds both a Bachelor of Education (Intermediate/Secondary) from Memorial University of Newfoundland and a Bachelor of Fine Art, Major in Fine Art from the Nova Scotia College of Art and Design and a Master’s of Fine Art, Studio Art – Painting and Drawing from Concordia University School of Graduate Studies.
-He is an Assistant Professor at the Emily Carr University of Art and Design.

 For more detailed information, please contact Feheley Fine Arts